EU Green Deal Simplification Tracker

 *Status Update*

-On 17 December 2025, the Commission adopted a package of eight implementing acts and one delegated act completing the legal framework for the definitive CBAM phase starting on 1 January 2026.
-The adopted acts set out the technical, procedural and enforcement rules for CBAM, including the calculation of embedded emissions and default values, adjustments for EU ETS free allocation, CBAM certificate pricing, verification and accreditation of verifiers, authorised CBAM declarant conditions, the functioning of the CBAM Registry (including data protection), and customs data exchanges.
+The adopted acts lay down the technical, procedural and enforcement rules for CBAM, including the calculation of embedded emissions), and default values, adjustments reflecting EU ETS free allocation, certificate pricing, verification of embedded emissions, and accreditation of verifiers, the conditions for authorized CBAM declarants, as well as the functioning of the CBAM Registry, including data protection and customs data exchanges.

 Chemicals Omnibus